kevinduong92/0xKevinz/README.md

 - 👋 Hi, I’m @0xKevinz
-- 🌱 Co-founder Metastream Labs Inc
+- 🌱 Co-founder of <a target="_blank" href="https://metastream.network"> Metastream Labs Inc </a>

-#Streamertaiment - Combines the best of Entertainment & DeFi.
-Connecting Gamers, Guilds and Fans by Streaming
+Metastream is a Streaming-focused Game NFT Marketplace.
+Combines the best of Game entertainment and Defi.
+No boundaries, no hassle, pure entertainment and enhanced gamer benefits.

 Reach me: kevin@metastream.network